guptasomnath/Exss/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Stape 1: Download, install, and configure [PHP](https://www.php.net/downloads) and [Composer](https://getcomposer.org/) to your local computer.
+Step 1: Download, install, and configure [PHP](https://www.php.net/downloads) and [Composer](https://getcomposer.org/) to your local computer.

 Step 2: Now Fork a repo